xn-twist/xn-twist.github.io/why.md

 XN-Twist's primary objective is to solve the problem described above.
 As such, I summarize our mission by saying:

 > The mission of the XN-Twist project is to provide individuals and organizations with a means of pro-actively identifying and monitoring internationalized domain squats.

+Sound like something you're interested in?
+To help us out, it literal takes less than 60 seconds!
+Find out [how](how).